Yvain-T/yvain-t.github.io/_pages/about.md

 ---

 # Welcome

-I’m **Yvain Tisserand**, a senior researcher and computer scientist with a background in **computer graphics** and **affective computing**.
-My main research interest lies in the creation and simulation of **Virtual Humans**, particularly within **immersive VR applications**.
-Over the years, I have contributed to various projects and research endeavors, ranging from emotional facial expression modeling to virtual clothing simulations for industrial use cases.
+**Yvain Tisserand** is a senior researcher and computer scientist specializing in computer graphics and affective computing.
+His research focuses on the creation and simulation of **Virtual Humans**, particularly in immersive VR environments.
+His work spans a range of projects, from modeling emotional facial expressions to simulating virtual clothing for industrial applications.

-Drawing on my PhD work at the University of Geneva *“Fast Prototyping and Deformation of Virtual Humans”*, I integrate **computer science** fundamentals (C++, C#, OpenCV, and more) with cutting-edge **VR** technologies (Oculus Rift, HTC Vive, motion capture systems) to develop believable and responsive digital characters.
-These **Virtual Humans** often serve as research platforms for psychological studies, medical training, cultural heritage preservation, and novel user-interaction paradigms.
+Building on his PhD research at the University of Geneva, "*Fast Prototyping and Deformation of Virtual Humans*", Yvain combines core computer science skills with advanced VR technologies to create believable, responsive digital characters.
+These Virtual Humans are designed as research tools across domains including psychology, medical training, cultural heritage, and interactive user experiences.

 ---